PastelBelem8/ADOPT.jl/src/metrics/README.md

 Efficiency) concept [1].
 This concept, named after the economist Vilfredo Pareto, defines an optimal solution as being a solution for which it is impossible to improve an objective value without deteriorating others.
-Such a solution is also said to be non-dominated or noninferior.
+Such a solution is also said to be non-dominated or non-inferior.
 The set of non-dominated solutions is called the Pareto Front (or Pareto Frontier).

 Although there has been an increasing interest in MOO, there is a lack of